ahope/iot_clock/README.md

 My goal with this project was to give me a field to explore and learn.
 I tried pushing the project in a number of ways, just to see what could be done, what was easy, what was hard.

+## Things to do

+* Scroll the Spotify Display
+* Clean up the code
+* Add error checking for values from MQTT
+* Publish the Alexa skill for voice control

 ### First pass